• Skip to primary navigation

 Step 4: Transcripts (Grades 2 – 9 Required*)

 Students applying for TK – Grade 1 will register for a one-on-one Virtual Play Date.
 Students applying for Grades 2 – 9 will register for a BASIS Independent Schools In-Person Entrance Exam.
-Both of these evaluations allow us to meet and interact with your child and determine if they are ready – academically, socially, and emotionally – to join our program in the grade for which they are applying.
+Both of these evaluations allow us to meet and interact with your child and determine if they are ready to join our program academically, socially, and emotionally in the grade they are applying for.

 At least one parent or guardian is required to attend this 30-minute Virtual Family Meeting.
 Students applying for TK – Grade 1 are not required to attend.
-Students applying to Grade 2 – 9 are required to attend.
-This meeting is a chance for us to get to meet your family, your student, and learn a bit more about them in a one-on-one setting.
+Students applying to Grades 2 – 9 are required to attend.
+For families applying for multiple students, only one family meeting is required to be scheduled.
+This meeting is a chance for us to meet your family, ask your student(s) questions about their specific interests in school, and get to know them a bit more in a one-on-one setting.

 Once all supplementary materials are received and required meetings are attended, your application is complete!
 If you complete your application by the completion deadline, you will receive an admissions decision on the notification day.
 See below for more details.